Pipeline Script

 Notes

-- ${APP_ACRONYM} and ${SNAPSHOT_ACRONYM} parameter will be replaced by runtime.
+• ${APP_ACRONYM} and ${SNAPSHOT_ACRONYM} parameters will be replaced at runtime.